ut-proj/undermidi/README.md

 * Golang
 * header files from `libasound2-dev` (if you're compiling on Linux)

-You can then run `make build`.
+You can then run `make build` (rhis project's `rebar.config.script` will set the required Go environment variables),

 If you would like to download [one of the binaries](https://github.com/ut-proj/midiserver/releases) instead, you can run `make download`.

-This project's `rebar.config.script` will set the required Go environment variables.

 ## Build & Run